Kerbonaut-TS/StatFilters/README.md

 ![green](https://github.com/Kerbonaut-TS/StatFilters/assets/122178043/f4a4c286-77c5-4aca-8d84-f668b5af4bde)

-If subset is not specified the opration is applied to the entire image.
+If subset is not specified the operation is applied to the entire image.

 Example: Divide the image in "5x5" tiles and apply the standard deviation to the entire image